Chewy Sourdough Pretzel Bites with Coarse Salt Recipe

 - Melted butter, optional for brushing after baking

-How to Make Chewy Sourdough Pretzel Bites
+How to Make Chewy Sourdough Pretzel Bites with Coarse Salt Recipe

 1. Mix the dough

-In a large bowl, whisk together the warm water, yeast, and sugar or honey.
-Let it sit for a minute or two until the yeast looks foamy.
-Add the sourdough starter, flour, and fine salt.
-Stir until the mixture forms a shaggy dough.
+In a large bowl, whisk together the warm water, instant yeast, and sugar or honey.
+Let the mixture sit for 1 to 2 minutes until the yeast begins to look foamy.
+This quick proofing step is a good sign that the yeast is active.

-2. Knead until smooth
+2. Knead until smooth and elastic

-3. Let it rise
+3. Let the dough rise

-Place the dough in a lightly greased bowl, cover it, and let it rise until puffy, about 45 to 60 minutes.
-It does not need to double perfectly.
-A noticeable increase in size is enough.
+Place the dough in a lightly greased bowl, cover it with plastic wrap or a clean towel, and let it rise in a warm place until puffy, about 45 to 60 minutes.

-4. Shape the bites
+4. Shape the pretzel bites

 Preheat the oven to 425 degrees Fahrenheit and line two baking sheets with parchment paper.

-5. Prepare the baking soda bath
+5. Make the baking soda bath

 6. Add the topping